S3 object storage

 aws_secret_access_key=[SECRET_KEY]

-If you have no buckets setup, it will return an emtpy “Buckets” array.
+If you have no buckets setup, it will return an empty Buckets array.

 To create a bucket via S3, you would either use the API (not covered in this documentation) or the S3 client.
-To use the latter to create a bucket, follow these steps:
+To use the latter to create a bucket:

-Based on replication (or not) as well as availability zone, choose the right endpoint.
+• Based on replication (or not) and availability zone, choose the right endpoint.
 Save the endpoint URL.

 aws --endpoint=[ENDPOINT_URL] s3api create-bucket --bucket [BUCKET_NAME] --create-bucket-configuration LocationConstraint=[LOCAL_CONSTRAINT]:[STORAGE_POLICY_NAME]``